|

 - BLANCA:

-Spanish form of English/French Blanche, meaning "white."
+Spanish form of French Blanche, meaning "white."

 - BONITA:

-English name of Spanish origin, meaning "pretty."
+Spanish name meaning "pretty."

 - BRUNILDA:

-Italian and Spanish form of German Brunhild,
+Italian and Spanish form of Old Norse Brynhildr,

-meaning "armored warrior woman."
+"armored warrior woman."

 - CAMILA:

-Spanish form of Roman Camilla,
+Spanish form of Roman Latin Camilla,

 possibly meaning